 Location: United States, Canada, France, Italy

-- Participants were HIV-infected adults who had taken HIV medicines before (called treatment-experienced) and who had been on HIV medicines for at least 12 months before entering the study.
+- Participants were adults with HIV who had been on HIV medicines for at least 12 months before entering the study.

-- INSPIRE 2: HIV-infected, treatment-experienced adults who had been taking HIV medicines for at least 12 months before entering the study.
+- INSPIRE 2: Participants were adults with HIV who had been taking HIV medicines for at least 12 months before entering the study.
 Participants had viral load levels of less than 50 copies/mL for at least 6 months and CD4 counts between 101 and 400 cells/mm3.

-- INSPIRE 3: HIV-infected, treatment-experienced adults who had been taking HIV medicines for at least 24 months before entering the study.
+- INSPIRE 3: Participants were adults with HIV who had been taking HIV medicines for at least 24 months before entering the study.
 Participants had viral load levels of less than 50 copies/mL for at least 18 months and CD4 counts between 101 and 350 cells/mm3.

-- Participants were HIV-infected, treatment-experienced adults whose HIV had been controlled with HIV medicines for at least 3 years.
+- Participants were adults whose HIV had been controlled with HIV medicines for at least 3 years.

-- Participants had undetectable viral load levels, which is when the amount of HIV in the blood is too low to be detected with a viral load (HIV RNA) test.
+- Participants had levels, which is when the amount of HIV in the blood is too low to be detected with a viral load (HIV RNA) test.

 - Participants had CD4 counts of at least 350 cells/mm3 and HIV DNA levels between 10 to 1,000 copies/106 in peripheral blood mononuclear cells (PBMCs).
 (Levels of HIV DNA in PBMCs is a measure of low levels of residual HIV in the body that cannot be detected by standard viral load tests.)

 For more details on the studies listed above, see the Health Professional version.